zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 2. Open a terminal and type the command `zdm`

 !!!
 Note
-    If the `zdm` command is not found, try to set the os path.
+    If the `zdm` command is not found, try to set the os path with the following command.

     * On **Linux**: open the terminal and launch the following command:
         ```bash
         ~/.zerynth3/dist/sys/cli/zpm setpath